ZealanL/RLGym-PPO-Guide/README.md

 **Event-type rewards** are rewards that activate once when a specific thing happens.
 They are usually important game events, like hitting the ball, shooting, scoring, etc, and so on.

-**Continuous-type rewards** are rewards that active *while* something is happening, and thus can run for many steps in a row.
+**Continuous-type rewards** are rewards that are active *while* something is happening, and thus can run for many steps in a row.
 Since they happen so often, they are inherently stronger than event rewards, and usually should have far less weight.

 `VelocityPlayerToBallReward` and `VelocityBallToGoalReward` are continuous rewards, whereas `EventReward` is.. well.. yeah.